etalab/transport-site/README.md

 ### Testing emails

-To locally test emails in a dev environnment, there is a Swoosh preview inbox in /dev/mailbox.
+To locally test emails in a dev environment, a Swoosh preview inbox available in your browser at `/dev/mailbox`.
 Your server needs to be run through iex : `iex -S mix phx.server`.

 ## Docker installation <a name="docker_install"></a>